spmjs/spmjs.io/documentation/getting-started.md

 $ spm publish
 ```

 > You should run `spm login` first to get permission.
-The `authkey` will be shown at http://spmjs.io/account after signing in.
+The `authkey` will be displayed at http://spmjs.io/account after signing in.

+Add `.spmignore` for ignoring useless files to avoid oversize of package.

 ## Contribution